dalvancarvalho/personal-website/README.md

 1. After fork this repository, navigate to its folder and open the terminal.
 To make things easier, you can also open the terminal directly from your code editor (I recommend [Visual Studio Code](https://code.visualstudio.com/)).

-2. Install Yarn (in case you still haven't installed it):
+2. Install Yarn (in case you haven't already installed it on your system):

    > 💡 **Yarn** is an alternative to the **Node Package Manager (NPM)**